aromanro/MachineLearning/README.md

 ### Neural networks

 At this point, things are ready for implementing a neural network.
 Without much ado, here is the typical neuron implementation: [Neuron.h](MachineLearning/MachineLearning/Neuron.h).
 Quite simple, it's just a generalized linear model with a single output.
 This implementation is not used anywhere (yet?) in the code, it's there just as an example.
-For the multilayer perceptron I chose to use a single generalized linear model for the whole layey.
+For the multilayer perceptron I chose to use a single generalized linear model for the whole layer.
 Details below.

 #### The multilayer perceptron